Rules & Regulations

 • The project must be the work of the same one or two students from start to completion.
 Involvement from additional students is not permitted at any point in the project’s development.

-• A project worked on at any point by two students cannot register as a single person project, especially if one partner leaves the team while the project is between fairs.
+• A project worked on at any point by 2 students cannot register as a single person project.
+This includes cases where 1 student leaves the partnership when the project is between fairs, e.g. VDSF and GVRSF.

 • A student may not present more than one project at VDSF in the same year.